gentisaliu/personal-playground/cmake-sample-basic/README.md

 This sample shows the required configuration for CMake that builds two executables, `program1`, `program2`, from source.

-Both programs use classes contained in the source code, a header-only library and a static library (.so).
+Both programs use classes contained in the source code, a header-only library and a static library (.so) ([Armadillo linear algebra](https://github.com/conradsnicta/armadillo-code)).

 ## Running the sample